5 Innovative Technologies That Can Actually Improve Sales Performance

 1. Use a CRM to Simplify Your Processes

 A strong, connected, top-shelf customer relationship management (CRM) platform is a modern must for salespeople looking to grab an edge over the competition.
 They help simplify the sales process by helping to manage touchpoints as they come up between a rep and their lead.
-Simplifying tasks like data entry and organization frees up a lot of time that reps can spend on more meaningful tasks that can make an impact on their numbers.
+By simplifying tasks like data entry and organization, this frees up a lot of time that reps can spend on more meaningful tasks that can make an impact on their numbers.

 These CRMs also integrate with existing tools like document managers and communication channels to streamline all sales tasks under one roof.
 The centralization of everything you need to do your job eliminates wasted time and lost production by allowing you to communicate with all your prospects in one place, having access to all your data, and removing the need to spend time searching for needed information.
 With a CRM, it’s all right there and ready to go.

-Additionally, using a CRM to collect, organize, and report data removes much of the human error element involved in data which improves accuracy and makes it easier for salespeople to use the data in a real situation.
-Third-party software can also be used to provide higher context to your own data in order to make predictions based on overall trends and use a larger database to confirm information for accuracy.
+Additionally, using a CRM to collect, organize, and report data removes much of the human error element involved in data, which improves accuracy and makes it easier for salespeople to use the data in a real situation.
+A third-party software can also be used to provide higher context to your own data in order to make predictions based on overall trends and use a larger database to confirm information for accuracy.

 The time has never been better to implement a CRM into your business, either.
-The global market for CRMs hit $52.64 billion in 2020, was accelerated by the pandemic’s mass digitization, and is expected to reach $128.97 billion in 2028.
-Basically, the CRM market is exploding and those without these platforms soon will find themselves falling behind quickly.
+The global market for CRMs is expected to reach $128.97 billion in 2028.
+Basically, the CRM market is exploding, and those without these platforms soon will find themselves falling behind quickly.

 2. Smart Communication Tools

 Communicating has never been easier or more complicated than ever before.
 Yes, that makes no sense, but it’s true.
-There have never been more ways reps can communicate with leads, prospects, and a business’ general audience, but that choice makes things more difficult if the right technologies aren’t in place.
+There’s never been more ways that reps can communicate with leads, prospects, and the overall audience, but that choice makes things more difficult if the right technologies aren’t in place.
 Juggling phone calls, emails, chatbots, SMS messaging, social media, video conferencing, and other forms of communication can be difficult.

 This is where technology comes into play to help reps make sense of it all and take some of the manual work away.